 - The normal turn-around time for processing applications is now running between 30-45 days.
 Please allow sufficient time for the handling of your request.
 Please do not call within the initial 30 days of receipt of your request for the status of your application.
 Time in answering your phone calls only delays the processing of your request as well as all other requests from other applicants.

-- Rush Handling: If you require rush handling of your application, please complete and return the right of entry application form, the Rush Handling form [5K PDF] found elsewhere in this section, and a check in the amount of $3,600.00 ($3,055.00 for rush handling & $545.00 for application fee), and enclose all in an envelope labeled "RUSH."
+- Rush Handling: If you require rush handling of your application, please complete and return the right of entry application form, the Rush Handling form [5K PDF] found elsewhere in this section, and a check in the amount of $545 plus the appropriate RUSH fee, and enclose all in an envelope labeled "RUSH."
 Please note that not all projects are eligible for Rush Handling.

 - Before you enter the railroad company's right of way, the following must be completed:

 - All agreements must be executed by the applicant and the railroad company.
 A copy of the executed agreement must be within the applicant's possession before entering the railroad company's right of way.

 - Verbal Authorizations will not be permitted or granted.
 Generally, a minimum of 48 hours' advance notice after execution of an agreement will be required prior to entry.

 - License fees and insurance certificates, if required, must be submitted at the time you execute and return the agreement.

 - Clearance and approval from the railroad company's Fiber Optic Cable Hotline (800) 336-9193.

 - Arrangements must have been made with the railroad company's local manager of track maintenance, as listed in the agreement, for flagging protection (if required).

 - You will be required to obtain Railroad Protective Liability Insurance.
 This may be purchased from an insurance agent of your choice, or you may be eligible for inclusion in UPRR's Railroad Protective Liability Insurance program.